MigrationBuyer evaluation

 Stop running the spreadsheet in parallel.
 All new procurement runs through the system.
 The spreadsheet stays open for historical reference but no longer gets updated.

-Most operators describe the first month as "checking obsessively to make sure the system actually did the thing."
-This is normal and healthy.
-By month 2, the obsessive checking stops because the system has been right enough times that you trust it.
+Many operators describe the first month as "checking obsessively to make sure the system actually did the thing."
+That is normal and healthy.
+Trust should build from real order cycles, not from a demo.

 What to expect at each milestone